Clint Frazier Player Props: White Sox vs. Rangers

-The Chicago White Sox, including Clint Frazier (batting .179 in his past 10 games, with four walks and two RBI), take on starter Andrew Heaney and the Texas Rangers at Guaranteed Rate Field, Monday at 8:10 PM ET.
+After hitting .179 with four walks and two RBI in his past 10 games, Clint Frazier and the Chicago White Sox take on the Texas Rangers (who will start Nathan Eovaldi) at 8:10 PM ET on Tuesday.

-He had a hitless performance in his previous game (0-for-1) against the Mariners.
+In his most recent game he had a hitless showing (0-for-3) against the Rangers.

 Clint Frazier Game Info & Props vs. the Rangers